Introduction to functional harmony — ii, iii, vi, and vii° chords

 The ii chord: the supertonic

-The diatonic triad built from scale degree 2, called the ii chord, is a minor predominant chord.
-It consists of scale degrees 2, 4, and 6.
-In the same way that the dominant chord, based a fifth above the tonic, has a tendency to resolve to the tonic; the ii chord, based a fifth above the dominant, has a tendency to resolve to the dominant.
-It shares its root note with the dominant chord, and its scale degrees 4 and 6 naturally resolve to the dominant’s degrees 5 and 7.
+The diatonic triad built on scale degree 2, called the ii chord, is a minor predominant chord.
+It consists of degrees 2, 4, and 6 of the major scale.
+In the same way that the dominant (V) chord, based a fifth above the tonic, has a tendency to resolve to the tonic; the ii chord, based a fifth above the dominant, has a tendency to resolve to the dominant.
+Its root note can be found in the dominant chord, and its scale degrees 4 and 6 naturally resolve to the dominant’s degrees 5 and 7.

 The vi chord: the submediant

-The minor diatonic triad built on scale degree 6, called the vi chord, is a minor chord including scale degrees 6, 1, and 3, and sharing two notes with both tonic and subdominant chords.
-It is sometimes classified as a substitute for, or an extension of, the tonic; however, it is most commonly considered to be a subdominant chord.
+The diatonic triad built on scale degree 6, called the vi chord, is a minor chord including scale degrees 6, 1, and 3 of the major scale.
+The vi chord shares two notes with both the tonic (I) and subdominant (IV) chords.
+It is sometimes classified as a substitute for, or an extension of, the tonic; however, it is most commonly considered to be a predominant chord.
 Like the V and ii chords, it has a tendency to resolve down a fifth, in this case to the predominant ii chord.

 The iii chord: the mediant

-The minor diatonic triad built on scale degree 3, called the iii chord, consists of degrees 3, 5, and 7.
-Its function is somewhat ambiguous, as it shares two notes with both the tonic and dominant chords.
+The diatonic triad built on scale degree 3, called the iii chord, consists of major scale degrees 3, 5, and 7.
+Its function is somewhat ambiguous, as it shares two notes with both the tonic (I) and dominant (V) chords.
 Because of this, it is sometimes considered to be a substitution for both tonic and dominant chords.
-It is also sometimes considered a “weak” predominant, as it resolves to other predominant chords, especially down a fifth to the vi chord.
+It can also be thought of as a “weak” predominant, as it resolves to other predominant chords, especially down a fifth to the vi chord.

 The vii° chord: the leading tone

-The triad built on scale degree 7, called the vii° chord and consisting of scale degrees 7, 2, and 4, is the only diminished triad which occurs naturally in major keys.
-Its root, the leading tone, has a strong tendency to resolve up to the tonic note; and its scale degrees 2 and 4 naturally resolve to the tonic chord’s scale degrees 1, 3, and 5.
+The triad built on scale degree 7, called the vii° chord and consisting of scale degrees 7, 2, and 4, is the only diminished triad which naturally occurs in the major scale.
+Its root, the leading tone, has a strong tendency to resolve up to the tonic note; and its scale degrees 2 and 4 naturally pull to the tonic chord’s 1, 3, and 5.
 Because of its role of resolving to the tonic, it is considered to be a dominant chord.